themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 ```

 ## Registering a file
 ### We will register a public file from figshare.
-First store the file location
+First store the file location.
 ```py
 fileLocation = "https://ndownloader.figshare.com/files/2292172"
 ```